blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 **`theme`**
 A string or an object that defines the color theme web3-onboard will render the components.
+Define a custom or predefined theme for Web3Onboard using either:
+  * BuiltInThemes: ['default', 'dark', 'light', 'system']
+  * ThemingMap object to create a totally custom theme

-`system` will default to the theme set by the users system.
+Note: `system` will default to the theme set by the users system.

 ```typescript
 export type Theme = ThemingMap | BuiltInThemes | 'system'